By Fransisco Msonge (MD), 2023

 Even in the Old Testament, speaking in tongues was never recorded.
 This shows that the gift of tongues is a spiritual gift given out of necessity.
 The spiritual gift of speaking in tongues was needed to accelerate the preaching of the gospel to people of different languages and nations.

-The disciples, after three and a half years at the feet of the greatest Teacher in the universe, were powerless to carry on His work (Matt.
+The disciples, even after three and a half years at the feet of the greatest Teacher in the universe, were powerless to carry on His work (Matt.
 28:19).
-Jesus had said to them, “And, behold, I send the promise of my Father upon you: but tarry ye in the city of Jerusalem, until ye be endued with power from on high.”
-Luke 24:49(KJV).
-An important activity of the promised Holy Spirit is that He would give gifts.
-“The manifestation of the Spirit is given to each one for the profit of all” (1 Cor.
+Jesus therefore instructed them, saying, “And, behold, I send the promise of My Father upon you: but tarry ye in the city of Jerusalem, until ye be endued with power from on high” (Luke 24:49, KJV).
+A key activity of the promised Holy Spirit was the bestowal of spiritual gifts, for “the manifestation of the Spirit is given to each one for the profit of all” (1 Cor.
 12:7).

 Acts 1:8 (KJV)